corptools-api/CorpTools-API-Examples/javascript/README.md

 # Environment Configurations
-Create an `.env` file at the root of the `javascript` folder with the following properties defined:
+Create an `.env` file at the root of the project directory with the following properties defined:

 ```
 ACCESS_KEY='<access-key>'